stasyanko/monnblanc-principles/README.md

 *All examples are written in pseudo language that is understandable to most programmers who know Java, Python, PHP, Javascript and most modern OOP languages.*

-*The proncipls are explained as a story of a worker Alan from Jsweety factory.*
+*The pronciples are explained as a story of a worker Alan from Jsweety factory.*

 *He is a financist in the financial department.*